 Very clean launcher which intelligently sorts your most used apps and frequently contacted people to make them easy to get to.
 It also gives you individual home screens for your reminders/tasks, widgets, documents and apps.

-Evie launcher is similar in premise is simple: speed.
+Niagara launcher is similar in premise: speed.
 It wants to help you get to what you want as quickly as possible.
 No unnecessarily long animations or transitions.
 It's not overloaded with UI layers.
+Instead, you choose the important things and they're all that appears on your home screen.
 It's quick, uncluttered and easy.

-Action Launcher - see on the Play Store
+Action Launcher: Pixel Edition - see on the Play Store

 Like Nova Launcher, Action launcher gives you the ability to customise a number of user interface elements within the software.
 It is Perhaps more appealing to those with little patience to set their home screens up again though, since it can import your existing app/home screen layout, rather than force you to start again.

-Other launchers like Go Launcher, Buzz Launcher, Solo Launcher, Smart Launcher and Apex Launcher all offer the ability to customise the appearance of the phone’s theme, icons, and some even add custom gestures for launching specific functions.
+Other launchers all offer the ability to customise the appearance of the phone’s theme, icons, and some even add custom gestures for launching specific functions.

 Which one is the best depends entirely on what you need it to do.
 If you have the patience, and want to try a few different launchers out, you have the freedom to do that.
 Most are free to download, some have “Prime” versions which are paid-for upgrades, but come with more features.